Love-kumar-sahu/docker-dataserver_files/readme.txt

   done you owncloude in ready to use.

-note:- make sure you have docker and docker-compose in install.
+note:- make sure you have docker and docker-compose in install. firewalld is running. when you lunch docker-compose up and then stop the firewalld.

   IF you are host OS is in virtual box then check OS ip. in the plase of 172.18.0.3 -> "IP of OS":8080.